 From the age of five years Mell was drawn to action – her favourite character on TV was a female police officer.
-As a Sergeant, Mell was often in the thick of it and says that's probably how she ended up with her physical injuries.
+As a Senior Constable, Mell was often in the thick of it and says that's probably how she ended up with her physical injuries.
 Pain from a recurring neck injury became impossible to ignore and a significant loss of strength in her right arm meant that Mell was no longer fit for operational duties.

 Mell explains how medical retirement from NSW Police felt like her decision.
 Her biggest challenges initially were managing finances and achieving her independence again.
 In her current role, Mell retains much of the vigilance she developed as a Police Officer, and enjoys staying connected through Backup for Life where she contributes as a mentor.